Six foundries refining our outlook on typography

 Republish is a project by Behalf Studio based in Saigon, Vietnam.
 Founded by Giang Nguyen, this foundry revives forgotten typographic elements within the urban environment and old archived materials for a digital landscape.
 All of their fonts are open-source and free to use.

-Contrast Foundry was founded by Maria Doreuli in 2014 with clients that include including BBDO, Comme des Garçons, Google and Pentagram.
+Contrast Foundry was founded by Maria Doreuli in 2014 with clients that including BBDO, Comme des Garçons, Google and Pentagram.

 Rosetta is a typeface design studio set up by David Brezina, José Scaglione, and Veronika Burian, focused on addressing the need for multi-script typography in a polyphonic world.
 They support various language systems including Arabic, Cyiliic, Greek, Hebrew, Tamil and Latin.
 Clients include Adobe, Google, LG, BBC World Service and Harvard University Press.